mikaelkaron/troopjs-learn/requirejs/readme.md

 TroopJS is split up into packages based on functionality, for example `troopjs-compose` contains the composition layer used in TroopJS while `troopjs-core` contains core objects and utilities.

+Depending on if you are developing an application or if you are developing a library the recommended method for loading TroopJS differs slightly.

+To use the latest tested combination of stack packages you just have to add `troopjs` to your `bower.json` dependencies:

+!CODEFILE "bower.troopjs.json"

+>
 ### Adding `troopjs-widget`

 The easiest way to get started with TroopJS is to use the [`troopjs-widget`](http://troopjs.com/troopjs-widget/) module and starting an `Application` from the `HTML` element.